 Growing up, I was always under the impression that parents were the teachers.
 Adults teach young minds, right?

 Granted, this theory has a seed of truth.
-Our kids do learn much from us — for good or bad.
+Our kids do learn much from us—for good or bad.
 For instance, if you are a parent, I am sure you have overheard your kids playing with toys or role-playing and realized they sounded just like you.
-Sometimes such play created a warm feeling, and at other times, not so much.
+Sometimes such play created a warm and fuzzy feeling, and at other times, not so much.

 Children as Teachers